-We recommend buying a one off combined credit report from www.checkmyfile.com for £19.99.
+We suggest getting a one off combined credit report from www.checkmyfile.com (free for 30 days, then for just £14.99 a month after, which you can cancel online at any time).
 This will give you ALL the information you need regarding your file.

 Even if you know you have lots of missed payments and your personal finance file looks bad, it is still very useful to see in ‘black and white’ what your file look like, for this can be your very first step to then improving it.